An Introduction to Gulp.js - SitePoint

 Save and enter

-gulp run at the command line to execute all tasks.
-Note I omitted the
+gulp build at the command line to execute all tasks.

-Is this still too much hard work?
-Gulp offers another method –
+Is this too much hard work?
+Gulp offers a

-gulp.watch – which can monitor your source files and run an appropriate task whenever a file is changed.
-The method is passed a folder and a list of tasks to execute when a change occurs.
-Let’s create a new
+.watch() method that can monitor source files and run an appropriate task whenever a file is changed.
+It’s passed a set of files/folders to monitor, any options (unused here), and the task function to run (optionally within

 watch task at the end of

-Note: This article was sponsored by New Relic.
-It was updated in April 2019 to reflect the current state of Gulp and Gulp plugins.
-Thank you for supporting the sponsors who make SitePoint possible!